 In the top 10 list of sugary foods in the UK, you'll find some expected culprits, including biscuits, yoghurts, cereals and ice cream.
 You'll also find some foods that may surprise you, including sweetened spreads and sauces.

-In our opinion a good clean keto and paleo BBQ sauce shouldn't contain any natural or artificial sweeteners, including brown sugar, molasses, honey or syrups.
-However, finding an unsweetened, keto-friendly BBQ sauce can be difficult.
-Below, we explain what makes a barbecue sauce keto-friendly, which ingredients are safe and how to find a keto BBQ sauce online.
+In our opinion a good clean BBQ sauce shouldn't contain any natural or artificial sweeteners, including brown sugar, molasses, honey or syrups.
+However, finding an unsweetened BBQ sauce can be difficult.
+Below, we explain what makes a healthy barbecue sauce, which ingredients are safe and how to find a BBQ sauce online.

-Yes, keto BBQ sauce is out there, but it can be very difficult to find in supermarkets.
+Yes, healthy BBQ sauce is out there, but it can be very difficult to find in supermarkets.

 So, what about sugar-free BBQ sauces or condiments advertised as low-carb friendly?
 Unfortunately, most of these products aren't much better than their original recipe counterparts.
 Most leading ‘natural’ barbecue sauce brands contain still high amounts of refined or artificial sugars.
 In fact, it's not uncommon to find 29 grams of added sugar per 100 grams of BBQ sauce (that's almost 7 teaspoons!).